raditya1117/HoneyBadger/fastapi-testing/article.md

     return JSONResponse(status_code=400, content={"type":"FAILURE", "reason":"TypeError exception occurred due to mismatch between the expected and the actual data type of the operands."})
 ```

 This exception handler will process all the TypeError exceptions irrespective of where they are raised in the FastAPI app.
-In a similar manner, we can define custom exception handlers for ZeroDivisionError and ValueError exceptions, as shown below:
+In a similar manner, we can define custom exception handlers for ZeroDivisionError and ValueError exceptions, as shown in the following code:

 ```py
 from fastapi import FastAPI, HTTPException, Request